LLFourn/p6-OO-Schema/README.md

 proto install-package(Userland:D,Str:D $pkg) {*};

-# but I can still talk about things inheriting from them
+# but you can still talk about things inheriting from them
 # with these magical short names like 'Debian' and 'RHEL'
 multi install-package(Debian $userland,$pkg) {
     run 'apt-get', 'install', $pkg;